Spanish court puts Repsol chairman under investigation in alleged spying case | Law-Order

 Spanish court puts Repsol chairman under investigation in alleged spying case

-The decision by investigation judge Manuel Garcia Castellon follows a request by the anti-corruption public prosecutor a few days ago.
-Brufau and Faine will now be investigated for any possible links to bribery, in connection with both companies' alleged dealings with Villarejo.
-Under the Spanish judicial system no formal charges can be brought forward until the first phase of investigation is over.

-Being under investigation does not imply, at this preliminary stage of the probe, the formal accusation of any crime.
-Repsol and Caixabank declined to comment.
+Caixabank declined to comment.
 Reuters was not immediately able to contact Pemex representatives or lawyers of Brufau and Faine.
+A source close to Faine said he would only make statements in court and had not yet decided on his defence.

+The decision by investigation judge Manuel Garcia Castellon means Brufau and Faine will be investigated for any possible links to bribery, in connection with both companies' alleged dealings with Villarejo.
+Under the Spanish judicial system no formal charges can be brought until the first phase of investigation is over and being under investigation does not necessarily mean there will be a formal indictment.

+The investigation is part of a wider inquiry, with Villarejo at the centre, that has roiled Spain's corporate sector, causing some reputational damage, but with no clear impact on businesses so far.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)